 Ah, Costa Rica, the land of breathtaking landscapes, pristine beaches, and some seriously amazing wildlife.
 It’s no wonder so many expats have flocked to this tropical paradise in search of a more affordable way of life.
 Sure, it may not be as cheap as it once was back in the day when dinosaurs roamed the earth, but fear not, my fellow budget-conscious adventurers!
 There are still plenty of ways to live comfortably in Costa Rica without breaking the bank.
+That said, lets jump right into it.

-Here’s the good news: when it comes to local food, markets are your holy grail of savings.
+Here’s the good news when living in Costa Rica: when it comes to local food, markets are your holy grail of savings.
 Fresh fruits, vegetables, and local delicacies can be found at prices that will make your taste buds do a little happy dance.
-And let’s not forget about the cost of living essentials like real estate property taxes.
-Compared to the jaw-dropping prices you’ll find in many cities across the U.S., Canada, and Europe, Costa Rica’s property taxes are a breeze.

 Now, I can almost hear you thinking, “But what about healthcare?
 Will I need to sell my soul to afford a doctor’s visit?”
 Fear not, my intrepid adventurers, for Costa Rica has got you covered.
 With a public healthcare system that is the envy of many developed nations, you can rest easy knowing that quality care won’t drain your savings account.
 And for those who prefer a little extra pampering, private healthcare options are also available at prices that won’t make you second-guess your decision to move to this tropical utopia.
+That said…

 Living the Good Life in San Ramón, Alajuela for Under $2,500 a Month